edgeimpulse/expert-projects/egg-counting-openmv.md

 ## Further Discussions

-By applying object detection models trained on captured coop images in tracking unhatched eggs and detecting the poultry feeder status automatically, we can achieve to:
+By applying object detection models trained on captured coop images in tracking unhatched eggs and detecting the poultry feeder status automatically, we can:

 🐤🥚 mitigate strenuous workload while logging the daily produced eggs and applying a regular feeding schedule,

-🐤🥚 maintain the high poultry health status,
+🐤🥚 maintain a high poultry health status,

 🐤🥚 maximize egg quality and quantity,